 The latches are used in multiple settings.

 A) Past vs. Present.
-In the past, Belimo’s solution for transporting metal parts from suppliers to their production lines has been via wooden crates.
+In the past, Belimo’s solution for transporting metal parts from suppliers to their production lines had been via wooden crates.
 (Figures 1 & 2) These wooden crates hold parts well, but have many disadvantages.
-They are 1) heavy, 2) easily damaged, 3) expensive, 4) difficult to move, 5) space inefficient and 6) do not mesh with Belimo’s lean manufacturing While investigating creative solutions, Michael and his team felt that using an existing, reusable corrugated box was the best option.
-What was missing was a method to easily open, close and secure the boxes.
+They are 1) heavy, 2) easily damaged, 3) expensive, 4) difficult to move, 5) space inefficient, and 6) do not mesh with Belimo’s lean manufacturing vision.
+While investigating creative solutions, Michael and his team thought that using an existing, reusable, corrugated box was the best option.
+What was missing was a method to easily open, close, and secure the boxes.
 Thus, Box Latch™ to the rescue.
-The result for Belimo was the elimination of an estimated $15,000 expense to purchase a new set of wooden crates.
+The result for Belimo was the elimination of an estimated $15,000 in expenses to purchase a new set of wooden crates.

-As one example of the savings, when one actuator part was shipped in a wooden crate, it held 120 pcs per crate.
-Thus, 20 wooden crates held a total of 2,400 pcs.
-With parts now being shipped 80 pcs per corrugate box, 2,560 pcs occupy the same space as did the 20 wooden crates.
-Even more impressive, a pallet with 20 empty crates at 50 lbs/crate weighs 1,000 lbs while a full pallet of 32 empty boxes weighs a mere 180 lbs.
+As an example of the savings, when one actuator part was shipped in a wooden crate, it held 120-pcs per crate.
+Thus, 20 wooden crates held a total of 2,400-pcs.
+With parts now being shipped 80-pcs per corrugate box, 2,560-pcs occupy the same space as did the 20 wooden crates.
+Even more impressive, a pallet with 20 empty crates at 50 lbs/crate weighs 1,000 lbs, while a full pallet of 32 empty boxes weighs a mere 180 lbs.
 This produces an environmental benefit and transportation savings of 820 pounds less freight to return the boxes.
 It also cuts the number of pallets shipped in half because each pallet now holds twice as many pieces as did the wooden crates.
 When this is multiplied by the 80 shipments per year between CT and WI, the savings on freight alone is $75,670 per year.
-Add in the $17,030 saved by not having to buy new wood crates and total savings = $107,000.
-Rerun the numbers for five years, subtract the cost of partitions and Box Latches™ and you get a grand total of $476, 903 - all because of the innovation stimilated and provided by the use of the Box Latch™.
-Talk about a whooping ROI on $550 worth of Box Latches™.
+Add in the $17,030 saved by not having to buy new wood crates, and total savings = $107,000.
+Run the numbers for five years, subtract the cost of partitions and Box Latches™, and you get a grand total of $476, 903 - all because of the innovation stimulated and provided by the use of the Box Latch™.
+Talk about a whopping ROI on $550 worth of Box Latches™.
 It is hard to see where another investment this small could generate an ROI this big.

-This reduces the number of boxes needed, a savings that is not, yet, entered into this equation.
-It also reduces dunnage costs for recycling boxes at the same time it produces huge savings to the sustainability of the environment.
+This reduces the number of boxes needed, a savings that has not yet entered into this equation.
+It also reduces dunnage costs for recycling boxes, and at the same time it produces huge savings to the sustainability of the environment.
 The frosting on the cake is that eliminating the wooden crates frees up expensive floor space for more assembly cells, meshing well with Belimo’s lean manufacturing principles.

 B) What end-user products does Belimo assemble?